FREQUENTLY ASKED QUESTIONS

 If admitted, will I receive funding?

-The Centre for Comparative Literature guarantees financial support packages to PhD students it admits of at least $15,000 plus tuition and fees per year for up to four and a half years of study.
-MA students are guaranteed half that amount.
-International (“visa”) students will be provided with additional funding to cover the international fee differential and UHIP (Health Insurance).
-This funding package may be made up from a variety of sources including external awards such as SSHRC, OGS, CIHR or NSERC scholarships, research assistantships, teaching assistantships and other U of T funding.
+The Centre for Comparative Literature provides a base funding package to PhD students of at least $17,000 plus tuition and fees… This funding package may be made up from a variety of sources including external awards such as SSHRC, OGS, CIHR or NSERC scholarships, research assistantships, teaching assistantships and other U of T funding.

 How do I apply for funding?